 He stands as a strong independent voice working for the people and the environment of his electorate and the wider community.

-Jamie has lived in Thailand while studying at Thammasat Univeristy and has a particular interest in Burma, being a founding member of the Australian Coalition for Democracy in Burma.
-He speaks conversational Burmese and has traveled extensively throughout the country and the region.
+Jamie has lived in Thailand while studying at Thammasat University and has a particular interest in Burma, being a founding member of the Australian Coalition for Democracy in Burma.
+He speaks conversational Burmese and has travelled extensively throughout the country and the region.

 At a local level he is passionate about the heritage streetscapes in our community, citing the destruction of many buildings as one of the reasons he entered local politics.

-He is a powerful and experienced advocate for the local community after serving for over 12 years years on Leichhardt Council including two terms as Mayor.
+Before entering NSW Parliament, Jamie served for over 12 years on Leichhardt Council including two terms as Mayor.

 Jamie's track record